inside.ewu.edu

 Pre-requisites: ≥C in CHEM 352 or concurrent enrollment.

-Prepare students for their application to medical, dental, veterinary or pharmacy school and for professional activities.
+Prepares students for their application to medical, dental, veterinary, or pharmacy school and for professional activities.

 CHEM 372.
 ORGANIC CHEMISTRY LABORATORY I. 3 Credits.